pfink/openhab2-flicbutton/README.md

 ## Supported Things

-* flicd-bridge - The bridge representing a running instance of the  server (flicd).
+* flicd-bridge - The bridge representing a running instance of [fliclib-linux-hci (flicd)](https://github.com/50ButtonsEach/fliclib-linux-hci) on the server .
-* button - The flic button
+* button - The Flic button (supports Flic 1 buttons as well as Flic 2 buttons)

 ## Discovery